 Meanwhile, those that specialize in imported foods and beverages are advantageous for foreign alcohol companies since they understand the value of the products you are selling.
 You may also opt for sales partners that only cater to your particular market segment.

-There are hundreds of importers and distributors in a market as large as China.
+There are hundreds of alcohol importers and distributors in a market as large as China.
 Our work is to determine who are legit and who are not for you.
 Aside from checking their qualifications, we look into their current financial situation and legal standing.
 We also check for important documents like licenses, certificates and insurance (e.g. public liability, cash-in-safe, property, etc., as well as visiting their facilities (e.g. warehouses and storage).

-China may be an exciting market for exporters, but its vastly different culture combined with language barrier can make even the shrewdest companies lose money.
+China may be an exciting market for alcohol producers, but its vastly different culture combined with the language barrier can make even the shrewdest companies lose money.
 Maneuvering in the region requires a local touch.
 While finding the right distributors or importers who can help you meet your goals in the market is no easy feat, carrying out due diligence will save you from scams and unnecessary risks.